ibrahimyilmz/ibrahimyilmz/README.md

 Hi i am İbrahim.
-I am currently a freshman in Bilkent University.
-I new to computer science but eager to learn.
+I a second year in Bilkent University.

 <!---
 ibrahimyilmz/ibrahimyilmz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.